achan1912/neovim-setup/README.md

 ## Installation

-Dependencies: Neovim, true colour terminal like iTerm2 for MacOS
+Dependencies: Neovim, true colour terminal like kitty or iTerm2 for MacOS

 For Linux and macOS
 ```